nickp60/weird_one_offs/testing_3_prophage_finders/README.md

 - I wish there weren't additional tools that I would need to compare to make this more complete.
 - I wish these worked from raw reads rather than assemblies, as we know prophages are difficult to correcly assemble.
 - I wish all the tools's publications had appropriate, benchmarked comparisons to existing tools.
-- I wish I dodn't get ~4~ 5 different answers from ~4~ 5 different tools.
+- I wish I didn't get  5 different answers from  5 different tools.
 - I wish none of these involved instalation licenses